Information

 All video projects produced by Multimedia Services must be closed captioned and transcribed.
 Captions appear onscreen simultaneously with the audio and video and follows the same timing.
 It exists within the video player.
 A transcript is the same word-for-word content as captions, but presented in a separate document, whether it is a text file, word processing document, PDF, or web page.

-Last Modified: Copy Link
+Last Modified:

-B-Roll Acquisition
+B-ROLL Acquisition

 Resources for: